Updated: Jul 15

 Many people have the experience of waking up one morning and having the thought, 'What's wrong with my arm?'
 What you feel may be minor, but if you don't recognize what it is, it might be a sign of something major.
-That's why it's important to see a New York pain management specialist immediately.
+That's why it's important to see a New Jersey pain management specialist immediately.

 Arm pain can be caused by a variety of issues.
 Some arm pain can be serious, but most are not life-threatening and only need time and treatment to heal.
 In this article, you'll learn what the most common reasons are for aches or pains in your arms.

 In some cases, your arm may be experiencing inflammation because of arthritis or a previous injury.
 In this case, you may have tenderness or swelling in your arm.
 The pain is usually worse when you use your arm or move it in an awkward way.
 You might also feel pain when you raise or lower your arm above your head or stretch out your fingers and thumb.

 The most common type of arthritis that causes arm pain is osteoarthritis.
 Osteoarthritis occurs when the cartilage between the bones wears down over time, which can lead to stiffness, tenderness, and pain when moving your arm.
 This condition can also cause tingling sensations and numbness in your fingers and hands.

 2. Sprain or Strain

 Sprains and strains are common injuries that happen when your body forcefully twists or pulls in one direction, causing damage to ligaments and/or muscles.
 This injury occurs when one or more of your muscles becomes stretched or torn when playing sports and physical activity.